ammaraskar/pyCraft/docs/authentication.rst

 Authentication
 ==============

-.. currentmodule:: authentication
+.. currentmodule:: minecraft.authentication
 .. _Yggdrasil: http://wiki.vg/Authentication
 .. _LoginResponse: http://wiki.vg/Authentication#Authenticate

-The authentication module contains functions and classes to facilitate interfacing with Mojang's Yggdrasil_ service.
+The authentication module contains functions and classes to facilitate interfacing with Mojang's Yggdrasil_ authentication service.

 Logging In
 ~~~~~~~~~~~~~~~~~~~~

 The most common use for this module in the context of a client will be to
 log in to a Minecraft account.
-The convenience method

-.. autofunction:: login_to_minecraft

-should be used which will return a LoginResponse object.
-See LoginResponse_ for more details on the returned attributes
+The first step to doing this is creating
+an instance of the AuthenticationToken class after which you may use the
+authenticate method with the user's username and password in order to make the AuthenticationToken valid.

-.. autoclass:: LoginResponse
+.. autoclass:: AuthenticationToken
-    :members:
+    :members: authenticate

+Upon success, the function returns True, on failure a YggdrasilError
-or raise a YggdrasilError on failure, for example if an incorrect username/password
+is raised.
+This happens, for example if an incorrect username/password
-is provided or the web request failed
+is provided or the web request failed.

 .. autoexception:: YggdrasilError
     :members: